perrybutler/rapid-server/README.md

 A very high performance web server utilizing .NET sockets and async I/O comparable to Node.js + Express and IIS 7.5.

+**Status update:** Rapid Server is tested against real world scenarios during development.
+It can currently serve up flat-file HTML websites, Jekyll, Grav, WordPress and phpMyAdmin.
+There are still a few kinks to iron out with PHP, redirects, and other RFC quirks, but for the most part this server is quite capable of hosting websites!

 Currently outperforms Node.js by up to 533% and nginx by up to 58% in Windows 7; competes with IIS 7.5.
 Handles the maximum concurrency allowed by ApacheBench (ab -n 100000 -c 20000) without any failures.
 Destroys the [C10K problem](http://en.wikipedia.org/wiki/C10k_problem).

 **In this readme:** [Features](#features) - [Quick Start](#quick-start) - [Benchmarks](#benchmarks) - [FAQ](#faq) - [Roadmap](#roadmap) - [History](#history)